nautobot/nautobot-app-bgp-models/docs/admin/install.md

 ## Install Guide

 !!! note
-    Plugins can be installed manually or using Python's `pip`.
+    Apps can be installed manually or using Python's `pip`.
 See the [nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/plugins/#install-the-package) for more details.
 The pip package name for this app is [`nautobot-bgp-models`](https://pypi.org/project/nautobot-bgp-models/).

 The app is available as a Python package via PyPI and can be installed with `pip`: